Opacity of graphene independent of light frequency and polarization due to the topological charge of the Dirac points: Optical absorption of gapless Dirac models as a topological charge

+In this section, we demonstrate that the realistic band structure also influences the polarization dependence of the opacity.
 To calculate the dependence of the direction of polarization ${\hat{\boldsymbol\mu}}$ of the light, we consider ${\hat{\boldsymbol\mu}}$ to be pointing at the polar angle $\phi_{E}$ on the $xy$-plane of graphene.
 The electric field and the corresponding current operator in this situation may be decomposed into

 The usual linear response theory requires to calculate the correlator $\langle\left[{\hat j}_{E},{\hat j}_{E}\right]\rangle$, which yields an optical conductivity (suppressing $({\bf k},\omega)$)

 which is equivalent to calculating the quantum metric (note that $g_{xy}=g_{yx}$)